-First things first.
-Before you clean, clear the clutter.
-Having clear surfaces and less objects to dust (break) gives you a great start to your Spring cleaning.
+Before you clean, declutter.
+When you declutter you clear the surfaces so that there are fewer objects to dust or break.
+Clear surfaces give you a great start to your spring cleaning.

 Clearing the clutter makes cleaning so much easier.